bekk/funksjonell-frontend/day3/README.md

 Today we will complete our Memory Game app.
 For the basic setup of the game that we did last time, jsbin was a good platform.
 However, as our code base will be growing today, having all our code in one single file becomes more of an obstacle.
-Thus, we have created an npm project with the React code from last time.
+Thus, we have created a "real-world" project structure with the React code from last time.

 ### Clone and install